 Language learning within a classroom environment thrives off of conversation, physical cues, active engagement and listening, and most importantly student confidence to be able to speak their own mind on any given subject matter.
 As such, maintaining student engagement online can be a bit of a daunting task, but not impossible.

-Below is a short list of ways to keep language students engaged during class time and to help them develop their language skills whilst learning languages online.
+Therefore we wrote this blog post and included our short list of ways to keep language students engaged when teaching remotely and to help them develop their language skills whilst learning languages online.

-8 tips to improve students’ participation in virtual classes
+8 tips to improve students’ participation when teaching online

 Many virtual learning platforms have an integrated polling function.
 If they don’t, you can easily share a link to a poll you’ve created (e.g. Kahoot is a free and fantastic interactive poll service for learning engagement).